/

 4. Click on "Clear Browsing Data": In the Privacy and Security section, click "Clear Browsing Data" to open the data clearing options.

-5. Choose WiFi Networks: In the Clear Browsing Data settings, check the "Cookies and other site data" option.
+5. Choose Wi-Fi Networks: Check the "Cookies and other site data" option in the Clear Browsing Data settings.
 Uncheck any other options that you don't want to clear.

 5

-In some instances, the device's internal WiFi card might be experiencing an issue.
+Sometimes, the device's internal Wi-Fi card might be experiencing an issue.
 Before opening the device up, be sure to check the following.

 • Restart the network card: Press the refresh key (usually located where the F3 key would be) and tap the power key.
 Release the keys once your Chromebook restarts.
 This will refresh the network card and may resolve any temporary issues.